Gayathri-13092002/Pizza_Sales_Analysis/README.md

 - Developed a business-oriented mindset for analyzing data to support decision-making.
 - Practiced writing optimized SQL queries for real-world datasets.

----

-### 🚀 Feel free to explore the queries and adapt them for similar analysis projects!